rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 vi db-init.sh
 ```

-And here's the code you'll need:
+And here is the code you will need:

 !!! warning